How a cancer diet of eating ketogenic plus tracking the glucose ketone index helped my husband gain back control of his body and health.

 Heads Up Health is a powerful tool designed to help individuals take control of their health data.
 The web-based software can integrate medical records, wearables, apps and any other health metrics that are important to track.
 The software provides dashboards, trends, alerts and other tools to help individuals take a data-driven and self-directed approach to managing their health.
 Additionally, the product has been optimized for those following low-carb and ketogenic diets.
 Sign up for a free trial at www.headsuphealth.com.

-Our longstanding, adored customer Ginny, is an amazing example of how you can change your health and your life.
-She has lost 85 lbs since she started focusing on her health and is determined to lose 30 more!
+Our longstanding, adored customer Ginny, is an amazing example of how you can transform your health and your life.
+With her keto transformation, she has lost 85 lbs since she started focusing on her health and is determined to lose 30 more!

 Before (Ginny on the right):

-Ginny is a 64 year old long haul truck driver and keeps her ketogenic lifestyle close to her even when she is on the road.
+A 64 year old long haul truck driver, Ginny keeps her ketogenic lifestyle close to her even when she is on the road.
 She has a vast history of heart disease and diabetes in her family and she is determined to beat the odds.

 She feels that we all need to take our health concerns into our own hands.
 Here is Ginny’s story in her own words…